Vegas’ Jack-of-all-Trades

 In the past 15 years, Vilkin estimates, Tradewinds has completed approximately 40 percent of the panelized roof structures in Las Vegas.

-The Roof Structure system, which is popular in the western United States because it is cost-effective for big-box projects, consists of many pre-fabricated sections with a steel frame and a wooden deck that are fabricated into sections on the ground and raised into place with a reach forklift.
+The Roof Structure system, which is popular in the western United States because it is cost-effective for big-box projects, consists of many pre-fabricated sections with a steel frame and a wooden deck that is fabricated into sections on the ground and raised into place with a reach forklift.

-Vilkin says the company began doing panelized roof structures in the early 1990’s when one of its first major customers requested the work be done on one of its buildings.
+Vilkin says the company began doing panelized roof structures in the early 1990s when one of its first major customers requested the work be done on one of its buildings.

 “A big part of Tradewinds’ success is due to the work of Vilkin’s partner, John Martin,” Vilkin says.
 “As the company’s general manager, Martin has designed the company’s operations so that every division of the company is serviced by just five accounting staff members,” Vilkin says.
 He says Martin’s business experience as a CPA and head of his own development company made him a perfect fit for Tradewinds when he joined the firm in 1997.